-Matching the customer's energy needs
+Matching the client's energy needs with the right technology

 “In order for us to be able to provide our customers with a lower heating bill, while also contributing to the country’s clean energy transition, looking towards the sun was an obvious choice for us.
 Energy from the sun alone can annually account for 15 percent of our district heating production.
 It was therefore natural for us to incorporate the sun into our strategy” – says Carsten Lunde, Head of energy at SK Forsyning.